Deploying SCONE LAS

 As we mentioned above, one can check if the helm release las

-is installed by executing:
+is installed by executing this:

 helm status las